 [Note: since writing this article, two important issues have been brought to my attention.
 One is that the turn of phrase "coming out" is really a LGBTQIA+ thing.
-And though I have "come out" in other ways more appropriate to that phrase, it's not a phrase one should use about any once-secret revelation.
-The other is that the purple fist inside the women's symbol is specifically a black feminism symbol and that community isn't thrilled to see it used outside that context.
+And though I have "come out" in other ways more appropriate to that phrase, it's not a phrase one should appropriate about any once-secret revelation.
+The other is that the purple fist inside the women's symbol is specifically a black feminism symbol and that many in that community are not thrilled to see it used in the context of general feminism.
 I apologize for my ignorance on each of these at the time of writing this article.
 If I had to do it again, I would choose a different title and preview image.
-I've chosen to leave both in place with this disclaimer so that others can be edified as well.
+I've chosen to leave both in place with this opening disclaimer so that others can be edified as well.
 I will, however, take one or both down if there is an outcry that this decision was not appropriate.]

 This feminist crap is really hurting your blog....
 You are alienating your male audience....
 Isn't equality the real goal?
 You obviously write this stuff to feel superior....
 Just the word feminism...[blah blah blah]

 My reply: [I didn't publish Peter's whole, three-page letter because it was tripe.
 (Actually, that's an insult to tripe.)
 But I trust you get the idea.]

 Hi Petey.
 Little hint: if you send me an "anonymous" e-mail less than 24 hours after I've unfriended you on Facebook, and in said e-mail, you make all the same points that you did on FB, it's pretty easy to figure out who wrote it.
 Sock puppet e-mail accounts are only so useful when you use the exact turns of phrase.